-The Tax Commissioner shall prepare a report identifying the following aggregate amounts for the previous calendar year:

-- (1) The amount of projected employment and investment anticipated by taxpayers receiving tentative tax credits and the tentative tax credits granted; - (2) the actual amount of employment and investment made by taxpayers that were granted tentative tax credits in the previous calendar year; - (3) the tax credits used; and - (4) the tentative tax credits that expired.
+- (1) The Tax Commissioner shall prepare a report identifying the following aggregate amounts for the previous fiscal year: - (a) The amount of projected employment and investment anticipated by taxpayers receiving tentative tax credits and the tentative tax credits granted; - (b) the actual amount of employment and investment made by taxpayers that were granted tentative tax credits in the previous fiscal year; - (c) the tax credits used; and - (d) the tentative tax credits that expired.

-The report shall be issued on or before July 15, 2007, and each July 15 thereafter.
-The Department of Revenue shall, on or before September 1 of each year, appear at a joint hearing of the Appropriations Committee of the Legislature and the Revenue Committee of the Legislature and present the report.
+The report shall be issued on or before October 31 of each year.
+The report shall be on a fiscal year, accrual basis that satisfies the requirements set by the Governmental Accounting Standards Board.
+The Department of Revenue shall, on or before December 15 of each even-numbered year, appear at a joint hearing of the Appropriations Committee of the Legislature and the Revenue Committee of the Legislature and present the report.
 Any supplemental information requested by three or more committee members shall be presented within thirty days after the request.
-No information shall be provided in the report that is protected by state or federal confidentiality laws.